Wants to Meet Up

 Those last two years, living in and being exposed to a very multicultural environment have also made me more understanding and appreciative of cultural, religious and political diversity.

 At the moment, I am living in Australia doing some volunteer work, helping in refugee centres, teaching English.
 Moreover, I am planning a big trip through Asia, travelling slow while doing some volunteer work in schools and orphanages.

 I want to become a qualified, dedicated and experienced international humanitarian aid worker, specialised in childrens’s rights.
 My latest experiences helped me to win enough confidence, to be sure that I am going to succeed.

 So, shape your life into what you want to be.

 - political science

-Argentina, Australia, Austria, Belgium, Costa Rica, Denmark, France, India, Indonesia, Israel, Italy, Jordan, Malaysia, Malta, Morocco, New Zealand, Palestine, Portugal, Romania, Slovakia, United Kingdom
+Argentina, Australia, Austria, Belgium, Costa Rica, Denmark, France, India, Indonesia, Israel, Italy, Jordan, Malaysia, Malta, Morocco, New Zealand, Palestine, Panama, Portugal, Romania, Slovakia, Spain, United Kingdom, United States

 Australia, Hungary, Nicaragua, Spain, Thailand